dannybauman/30-day-map-challenge-2025/README.md

 ### Adding a new day
 - Create/edit `src/pages/<day-slug>.njk` (front matter + `{% block styles %}` + `{% block body %}`) using the shared layout (`templates/layouts/day.njk` handles nav/footer scripts).
 - Run `npm run build:pages` (or `build:pages:check` for a safe preview) to emit `maps/<day-slug>/index.html`.
 - Run `npm run build:site` after adding or updating any day so the manifest, docs build, and navigation stay in sync.
+Use `DEFAULT_DAY=<slug>` or `node scripts/build-site.mjs <dayNumber>` if you want a different homepage redirect.

 ### Updating screenshots
 - Screenshots for the main README can be updated using the screenshot script in `scripts/` (workaround until better automation tooling is available).
 The script captures screenshots from the live GitHub Pages site to ensure all features load correctly.